 The BMW Performance Team was formed to help Team USA athletes achieve their Olympic and Paralympic dreams.
 Each team member is passionate, talented and constantly striving to improve in his or her sport.
 And with BMW's support and innovations, members of the BMW Performance Team will be able to focus entirely on qualifying and training for the Sochi 2014 Olympic and Paralympic Winter Games.

 As an accomplished track and field athlete, Steve Langton always loved watching the bobsled events during the Olympic Winter Games.
 After years of observing, Steve decided to apply for a spot at a U.S. Bobsled and Skeleton Federation recruitment camp even though he had never actually competed in the sport.
 He was accepted and shortly thereafter earned himself a spot on the U.S. national team for the 2007 World Cup circuit and made his Olympic Winter Games debut at the Vancouver 2010 Olympic Winter Games.
 Steve has medaled in multiple World Championship and World Cup competitions, including two World Championship titles in both two-man and four-man events in 2012.
+Most recently, he won a bronze medal in the 2014 Olympic Winter Games.

 Georgia native Elana Meyers knew she wanted to be an Olympian after attending the Atlanta 1996 Olympic Games.
 Years later, she attended George Washington University where she was both a shortstop and pitcher for their Division 1 softball team.
 After being named to the ECAC Division 1 Softball All–StarTeam, it seemed like her Olympic dreams could actually come true.
 But unfortunately, the sport of softball was dropped from the Olympic Games roster.
 Not wanting to give up on her dream, Elana took up bobsledding.
 She made the U.S. Bobsled Team in her rookie season and went on to win a bronze medal at the Vancouver 2010 Olympic Winter Games.
 Since then, she's won multiple World Championship medals and been named the USBSF Female Athlete of the Year for two consecutive years.
 Ultimately, Elana hopes to add the one medal that is missing from her collection–Olympic gold.
+Most recently, she added a silver medal to her collection from the 2014 Olympic Winter Games.

 Speedskating is in Heather Richardson's blood.
 As the daughter of two competitive roller skaters, she started competitive inline skating at the age of nine.
 During her inline skating years, she racked up eleven World Championship medals.
 However, Heather had higher aspirations of competing in the Olympic Games.
 So in 2007, she followed the footsteps of other inline skaters turned ice skaters and took to the ice.
 Four short months later, she made the US Speedskating Team.
 After competing at the Vancouver 2010 Olympic Winter Games, she's gone on to win ten World Cup medals, three World Championship medals and most recently, ended the 2013 season by capturing the World Sprint Champion time with a new world record.
 As one of only four athletes in history who can claim that they are a World Champion on both roller and ice skates, Heather hopes to finally add an Olympic medal to an already impressive collection.